Locations:

 What does green poop mean?

-Let’s start with a basic fact: You’re not alone in finding an unexpectedly brilliant dash of color in the toilet bowl following a splashdown — and green is just one of the many unusual stool shades you may see, too.
+Let’s start with a basic fact: You’re not alone when you find an unexpectedly brilliant dash of color in the toilet bowl following a splashdown — and green is just one of the many unusual stool shades you may see.

 But a surprise color on its own usually isn’t a reason to be alarmed.
 It does signal that something different is happening deep in your innards, but odds are that “something different” isn’t something bad.